xsf/xmpp.org/content/about/technology-overview.md

 XMPP was originally developed in the Jabber open-source community to provide an open, decentralized alternative to the closed instant messaging services at that time.
 XMPP offers several key advantages over such services:

-- **Open** — the XMPP protocols are free, open, public, and easily understandable; in addition, multiple implementations exist in the form clients, servers, server components, and code libraries.
+- **Open** — the XMPP protocols are free, open, public, and easily understandable; in addition, multiple implementations exist in the form of clients, servers, server components, and code libraries.

 - **Standard** — the [Internet Engineering Task Force (IETF)](http://www.ietf.org/) has formalized the core XML streaming protocols as an approved instant messaging and presence technology.
 The XMPP specifications were published as [RFC 3920](/rfcs#3920) and [RFC 3921](/rfcs#3921) in 2004, and the XMPP Standards Foundation continues to publish many [XMPP Extension Protocols](/extensions/).
 In 2011 the core RFCs were revised, resulting in the most up-to-date specifications ([RFC 6120](/rfcs#6120), [RFC 6121](/rfcs#6121), and [RFC 7622](/rfcs#7622)).